DevMountain/react-5-afternoon/README.md

 ### Summary

 In this step, we will take our store created from the previous step and hook it up in `src/index.js`.
-This will allow our App to compile correctly.
+This give our app access to the store.

 ### Instructions